Mus-kaan/common-logic/src/SampleWebApp/readme.txt

-This is a sample project to test and demostrate how to use the common libraries.
+This is a sample project to test and demostrate how to use the common libraries in Asp.Net web apps.